trex-paxos/trex-paxos-jvm/README.md

   documents or key-values) in the database that your application uses.
 * At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
 * This library is designed to be transport agnostic.
-Examples of plugging in network transport as either QUIC or TCP are planned.
+Examples of plugging in network transport as either QUIC, TCP and a lean UDP implementation inspired by QUIC are planned.

+This library aims to be a toolkit to help you to not have to write much code at all to run a cluster of nodes that replicate an ordered sequence of appliation commands.
+Yet it modular in nature so that you can assemble your own custom solution that only uses the core protocol messages and the code algorithm logic.

 At this the time: